rogerio-ushiro/firebase-functions-express-realtime-firestore/README.md

 # firebase-functions-express-realtime-firestore

 Project to build backend firebase based.
-Using Cloud Functions (2nd gen) with express, database realtime and firestore.
+Using Cloud Functions (2nd gen) with express, and chooseble database as realtime or firestore.

 ## 1. Create Project